fastrgv/AdaVenture/README.md

 ## what is special about this project?

+For developers, this project can serve as a testbed for learning modern OpenGL and GLSL.

 Uses the Ada programming language and fully modern OpenGL methods, with textures, shaders and uniforms.
-Achieves version 3.3 core profile contexts.
 Compiles and runs on Windows, GNU/Linux and Mac OSX systems.

-Focusing on portability, transparency, and open source freedom, this project relies on a thin SDL2 binding from Dan Vazquez, a thin OpenGL binding from "Lumen", a PNG reader by Stephen Sanguine, SFML-Audio with a homebrew binding, a FreeTypeAda binding by Felix Krause, and string utils by Dmitry Kazakov.
+Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  a thin SDL2 binding from Dan Vazquez (modified), a thin OpenGL binding from "Lumen", a PNG reader by Stephen Sanguine, SFML-Audio with a homebrew binding, a FreeTypeAda binding by Felix Krause, and string utilities by Dmitry Kazakov.

 The Ada bindings are thin, so the relationship to C++ methodology is transparent.
 Developers should note that these Ada bindings can be used for any OpenGL Ada project.

-For the C++ programmer the code should be easy to comprehend; and for the experienced Ada programmer there are many potential improvements to be made.
-Suggestions are welcomed, as are coding or design improvements.
-If you make improvements, please send then to fastrgv@gmail.com
+For the C++ programmer the code should be easy to comprehend; and for the experienced Ada programmer there are many obvious improvements to be made.

+This game is a work in progress, so please excuse any scaffolding and debugging code has not been removed.

+If you make improvements, please send then to <fastrgv@gmail.com>